JeroenStravers1/data_mining/readme.md

 			training_test_set_generation.py

 	A module that divides a csv dataset into a training and a test set for use in supervised machine learning.
+	Note: does NOT balance training/testing data sets due to assignment requirements

 	args (in order):
 		input file location (relative to the module)